Intersection cohomology of moduli spaces of vector bundles over curves: Introduction

 \section{Introduction}

-Let $M(r,d)$ denote the moduli space of semistable vector bundles of rank $r$ and degree $d$ over a complex smooth projective curve $X$ of genus $g\ge2$.
-These spaces are projective varieties of dimension $(g-1)r^2+1$ and they are non-singular if $r$ and $d$ are coprime.
-Their geometry is a central object of study over the last $50$ years.
-In particular, for coprime $r$ and $d$, Harder and Narasimhan \cite{harder_cohomology} and Desale and Ramanan \cite{desale_poincare} developed an inductive method to determine the Betti numbers of $M(r,d)$ using the Weil conjectures and the Siegel formula whose proof \cite{harder_cohomology} was based on Weil's computation of the Tamagawa number of $\SL_n$ over function fields \cite{weil_adeles}.
-Later Atiyah and Bott \cite{atiyah_yang} developed the same recursive formula using gauge theory.
-Then Bifet, Letizia and Ghione \cite{bifet_abel-jacobi,ghione_effective} developed algebro-geometric methods to prove the Siegel formula.
-These methods were used by del Ba\~no \cite{bano_chow} to prove recursive formula for the motives and Hodge polynomials of $M(r,d)$.
-Independently, Earl and Kirwan \cite{earl_hodge} proved the same recursive formula for the Hodge polynomials of $M(r,d)$ using equivariant cohomologies and a refinement of the Atiyah and Bott approach.
-Meanwhile, Laumon and Rapoport \cite{laumon_langlands} and Zagier \cite{zagier_elementary} solved the above recursion and obtained a rather explicit formula for the invariants of $M(r,d)$.
+Let $C$ be a complex smooth projective curve of genus $g$.
+For $\ga=(r,d)\in\bZ_{>0}\xx\bZ$, let $\M_\ga$ (resp.\ $\Ms_\ga$) denote the moduli space of semistable (resp.\ stable) vector bundles of rank $r$ and degree $d$ over $C$.
+Then $\M_\ga$ is projective and irreducible, $\Ms_\ga\sbe\M_\ga$ is open and smooth, and $\Ms_\ga=\M_\ga$ if $r$~and~$d$ are coprime.
+If $\Ms_\ga$ is nonempty (this is always the case for $g\ge2$), then its dimension is $(g-1)r^2+1$.
+The history of computation of various invariants of $\M_\ga$ for coprime $r$ and $d$ is rather long.
+A recursive formula to determine the Betti numbers of $\M_\ga$ was proved in \cite{harder_cohomology,desale_poincare} by applying the Weil conjectures and the Siegel formula \cite{harder_cohomology} based on the computation of the Tamagawa number of $\SL_n$ over function fields \cite{weil_adeles}.
+An alternative proof of this recursive formula was obtained in \cite{atiyah_yang} by using gauge theory.
+An algebro-geometric method to prove the Siegel formula was developed in \cite{bifet_abel-jacobi,ghione_effective} and this method was used in \cite{bano_chow} to prove the recursive formula for the motivic classes and Hodge polynomials of $\M_\ga$.
+Independently, the same recursive formula for the Hodge polynomials of $\M_\ga$ was proved in \cite{earl_hodge} by using equivariant cohomology and a refinement of the Atiyah and Bott approach \cite{atiyah_yang}.
+On the other hand, the above recursive formula was solved in \cite{laumon_langlands,zagier_elementary}, hence one obtained a rather explicit formula for the invariants of $\M_\ga$ in the case of coprime $r$ and $d$.

-All of the above results deal with moduli spaces $M(r,d)$ for coprime $r$ and $d$.
-In the case of arbitrary rank and degree, $M(r,d)$ contains a smooth open dense subspace $M^s(r,d)$ parameterizing stable vector bundles.
-Their virtual Poincar\'e polynomials were determined in \cite{mozgovoy_poincare} using Hall algebras over finite fields.
-We expect that similar results can be obtained for motivic invariants and Hodge polynomials using motivic Hall algebras and motivic quantum tori \cite{mozgovoy_motivicc}.

-The goal of this paper is to compute the intersection cohomology of $M(r,d)$ for arbitrary $r$ and $d$.
-These invariants were computed for $r=2$ by Kirwan \cite{kirwan_homology} using partial desingularizations of quotients and related techniques developed by the author \cite{kirwan_cohomology,kirwan_partial,kirwan_rational}.